Natural Language Processing RELIES on Linguistics: Study of Language

 Finally, we note the potential for NLP to embrace applications facilitating language-focused study in fields beyond linguistics proper, including literature \cite{lit_language}, education, law \cite{law_language}, communications \cite{comm_language}, translation studies \cite{translate_language}, history \cite{piotrowski2012natural}, argumentation \cite{cohen-1987-analyzing}, and lexicography \cite{lex_language}.
-In the NLP community, these fields are associated and developed with active workshops, e.g., LaTeCH-CLfL (CL for Cultural Heritage, Social Sciences, Humanities and Literature---8th iteration in 2024); BE(ducational)A (19th iteration), Argument Mining (11th iteration); and NL(egal)LP (3rd iteration), among others.
-Important objectives featured in these workshops include creating structured resources, increasing interpretability, evaluating models and resources, and coping with low-resource settings, underpinning not only how language studies rely on NLP, but also how NLP relies on linguistics.
+In the NLP community, these fields are associated and developed with active workshops, e.g., LaTeCH-CLfL (CL for Cultural Heritage, Social Sciences, Humanities and Literature---8th iteration in 2024) \citep{latechclfl-2024-joint}; BEA (Building Educational Applications---19th iteration) \cite{bea-2024-innovative}; Argument Mining (11th iteration) \cite{argmin-2024}; and NLLP (Natural Legal Language Processing--3rd iteration) \cite{nllp-2024-1}, among others.
+Key objectives featured in these workshops include creating structured resources, increasing interpretability, evaluating models and resources, and coping with low-resource settings.
+This underscores the importance of interdisciplinary work between all of NLP, linguistics, and other fields from humanities and social sciences.